Franky-G/AirportApplication/README.md

 help other people whenever there is a hiccup, and also want to make sure that we are comfortable with one another.
 The team would also like to learn what it is like to work in a real-world setting.

-Some conflicts for the team may be our scheduling conflicts.
+Some conflicts for the team may be scheduling conflicts.
 Additionally, the team may be unfamilliar with some of the software.
-We believe that the effort put into our project should supercede the grade attached to it.
-The team has an emphasis on building each other up together as we build our project up.
-We will provide equal distribution amongst the team members as best as we can until things become apparent that we need a leader, not for a better grade, but for the best product.
+The team believes that the effort put into our project should supercede the grade attached to it.
+The team has an emphasis on building each other up together as the team builds the project up.
+The team will provide equal distribution amongst team members as best as possible until things become apparent that a leader is required, not for a better grade, but for the best product.

 The team estimates that there will be about 75 man hours a week to make the project successful.
 The team will divide the work evenly amoung the team members.
 The team will use our understanding of